matt2ology/obsidian-technical-notes/Book Notes and References Library 📚/DevOps for the Desperate/NOTE HUB.md

 ## Notes and Insights

+If you're running Windows you'll need Windows 10 Pro or 11 Pro to enable nested virtualization for Hyper-V, native to Windows, allows one to use VirtualBox and install Ubuntu VM.
+Hyper-V is not available on the "Home" edition of the Windows operating system.

 ### PART I: INFRASTRUCTURE AS CODE, CONFIGURATION MANAGEMENT, SECURITY, AND ADMINISTRATION

 [Infrastructure as Code (IaC)](<../../3-permanent-notes-🧲/Infrastructure%20as%20Code%20(IaC).md>) and [Configuration Management (CM)](<../../3-permanent-notes-🧲/Configuration%20Management%20(CM).md>) builds systems with a repeatable, versioned, and predictable state.